johanley/special-relativity-core/README.md

 This effect is one of the basic consequences of the Lorentz Transformations.

-**Silberstein described the rotational aspect of elbow boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
+**Silberstein described the rotational aspect of elbow-boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
+Borel mentioned it (without much analysis) in 1913.
 Thomas and Wigner came much later.

 **The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and kinematic rotation.**
 In general, when examining the geometry of an object, you need to disentangle these two effects.